-VERMICOMPOST UNIT:
+❖ VERMICOMPOST UNIT

-College has installed 01 no of varmi compost pit.
+College has installed 01 no of Vermicompost pit.
 All type of agriculture waste decomposes in the pit and prepares good quality environmentally friendly manure is formed from the compost and it is to be used for agricultural purposes in the college campus.
-It's APPRECIABLE.
+It's Appreciable.

-QR CODE SYSTEM ON TREE: -
+\ OR CODE SYSTEM ON TREE

 College has adopted QR code system on trees for identification and nature of the tree.
-It's APPRECIABLE.
+It's Appreciable.

-♣ 5 DUST BIN SYSTEM
+❖ 5 DUST BIN SYSTEM

-College has adopted 5 Dust bin System for various type of waste generated in college campus It's APPRECIABLE.
+College has adopted 5 Dust bin System for various type of waste generated in college campus it's Appreciable.

-RECOMMENDATION: -
+RECOMMENDATION

-SOLID WASTE MANAGEMENT:
+❖ SOLID WASTE MANAGEMENT

-- ❖ The basic principle of good waste management practice is based on the concept of 3Rs, namely, reduce, recycle, and reuse.
-All the degradable and non-degradable waste material are collected and processed in environmentally friendly way in the College campus. - ❖ Organic converter: There are good potential of installation of organic converter in the college for all type of kitchen and vegetable waste generated from Hostels mess.
+The basic principle of goods waste management practice is based on the concept of 3R, namely, reduce, recycle, and reuse.
+All the degradable and non-degradable waste material are collected and processed in eco-friendly way in the College campus.